 Each nation has its own distinct identity, which is unanimously accepted by everyone.
 The nation is identified with the symbols of the nation and its citizens.
 Similarly, National symbols of India also reflect India’s identity and unity.

 National Symbols of India: Pride of Indian

-The national symbol of the country has its own history, personality, and uniqueness.
+The national symbols of India have its own history, personality, and uniqueness.
 The national symbols of India is a reflection of the country, which has been chosen very thoughtfully.
-In this post, we will know about the national symbols of the Republic of India.
+In this post, we will know about the national symbols of India.
+Following are the national symbols of India:

 National Flag of India: Tiranga (Tricolour)

 The national flag of India is the Tricolor, a symbol of the pride of India.
-The tricolor has three color strips in equal proportion.
+The tricolour has three colour strips in equal proportion.

-- It has a dark saffron color at the top, which is a symbol of courage and sacrifice.
+- It has a dark saffron colour at the top, which is a symbol of courage and sacrifice.

 - The white stripe in the middle is a symbol of peace and truth.

-- The green color at the bottom symbolizes faith, prosperity, and greenery.
+- The green colour at the bottom symbolizes faith, prosperity, and greenery.

-In the tricolor, Ashoka Chakra is made from blue in the middle of the white color; which has 24 stripes.
+In the tricolour, Ashoka Chakra is made from blue in the middle of the white colour; which has 24 stripes.
 This flag is like the Swaraj flag, which was designed by Pingali Venkayya.